Only1JohnN/chaotic_systems_lstm/README.md

 │── 📂 results                    # Auto-created: Stores plots of predictions (currently only for LSTM) │── 📂 logs                       # Auto-created: Stores logs from script executions │
-│── 📜 run_all.py                 # 💡 One script to run everything (train and visualize)
+│── 📜 run_all.py                 # 💡 One script to run everything (generate, preprocess, train and visualize)
 │── 📜 requirements.txt           # Dependencies
 │── 📜 README.md                  # Project documentation